laravel/docs/collections.md

 <a name="method-crossjoin"></a>
 #### `crossJoin()` {.collection-method}

-The `crossJoin` method cross joins the collection's values among the given arrays or collections, returning a Cartesian product with all possible permutations:
+The `crossJoin` method combines the collection's values with the values of the given arrays or collections in all possible ways:

     $collection = collect([1, 2]);